TXT members' net worth: Who's the richest artist of the K-pop group?

 Yeonjun made a dazzling runway appearance at the New York Fashion Week in 2021 in collaboration with ul:kin, Korea’s most popular sustainable brand.
 The K-pop idol continues to model for the brand to date and you’ll find him flaunting their exclusive pieces on social media.

 Speculations are rife that Yeonjun will collaborate with the luxury powerhouse Burberry soon, considering his recent appearances at their pop-up events, sponsored Instagram posts with the brand as well as outings in Burberry apparel.
-According to a 2021 report in Kpop Starz, Yeonjun’s net worth was $1.2 million.
+According to a 2021 report in Kpop Starz, Yeonjun’s net worth was US $1.2 million (INR 9,86,21,520).

 View this post on Instagram